vvekro/sitstraight/README.md

 Before running the live prediction script, you need to train the model using `posdet.ipynb`.
 This notebook contains the necessary code for model training and inferencing.
 Ensure that you have chosen appropriate training images as the model is sensitive to input data.

 ### Step 2: Run the Live Prediction
 Once the model is trained, you can run `livepred.py` to start detecting keypoints in real-time.
-This script utilizes the trained model to analyze the user's posture.
+This script utilizes the trained model to analyze the user's posture by accessing the camera on the device.

 ```bash
 python livepred.py